aliascash/documentation/ContinuousIntegration.md

 ## General build setup

-The Spectrecoin Linux build is mostly based on Docker images.
+The Spectrecoin Linux build is mostly based on Docker.
 This enables the possibility, to test the build itself easily on different base systems respectively different Linux distributions.
 As default distribution _Debian Stretch_ is used.